The blog post about this blog

 What The Template Leaves Out

-Email me if one of those parts matters for your own site.
-I can point you to the right slice.
+Email me if one of the non-included/private components matter for your own site.
+I can work something out to get the code to you.

 Email: me@lawsonhart.me